 - Chill the dough for at least 2 hours.
 We tested baking these sugar cookies after just one hour of chilling, and here’s our takeaway: don’t cut the chilling time short!
 Their warm, tangy flavor improves exponentially when they chill for an extra hour.
 If the dough is too stiff to work with when it comes out of the fridge, let it rest for 5 minutes at room temperature before you start rolling it out.

 - Bake one sheet at a time.
 Because temperatures vary throughout an oven, bake one sheet at a time for the most even cooking.
 You don’t want cookies on the bottom rack to burn before the top rack starts to brown!

 - Let the cookies rest on the baking sheet for 2 minutes after they come out of the oven.
 If you move them too early, they will crumble.
 Let the cookies set up for a full 2 minutes before transferring them to wire racks to cool completely.

 - Wait for them to cool completely before decorating.
 It’s tempting to start decorating these guys right away, but your cookies need to be at room temperature before you decorate them.
 Otherwise, the frosting will melt!
-I like to make my cut-outs a few days in advance and then freeze the cookies to frost on another day.
+I like to make my cut-outs a few days in advance and then freeze the baked cookies to frost on another day.

 - Perfect Oatmeal Cookies